Lightshard86/RaidReserve/README.md

 **Raidleader/assist:

-You can push/update the List to all Raider via a Button
+You can push/update the List to all Raider via a Button You can Announce the Raid Reserve List to all Raider via Chat w/o needing them to use the Addon

 Add an item to the list with:
 (Works with shift leftklicking an Item, even from atlas loot)